‘Beauty is in the eye of the beholder’

 There is an indication that there is a genetically-driven ‘golden ratio’ that is relevant to culturally-shared perceptions of beauty.

-Some subtle features are considered key to our perceptions of ‘what makes a face beautiful’ including;
+There are some subtle features that are key to our perceptions of “what makes a face beautiful”.
+These include:

 - The shape or length of a nose.